- Ages 9+

 Yes, there is an onsite restaurant.

-Llama Trekking at Old King Street Farm has not told us if they are fully wheelchair friendly.
+No, Llama Trekking at Old King Street Farm is not wheelchair friendly.

-Llama Trekking at Old King Street Farm has not told us if they are fully pushchair friendly.
+No, Llama Trekking at Old King Street Farm have stated they are not pushchair friendly.

 Llama Trekking at Old King Street Farm has not told us if they are dog friendly.